 This is a book which reveals deep truths and no matter how many times you read it you will reach a deeper understanding each time.
 So far as the reader is concerned, this is a challenge to his or her intelligence and is also a rare opportunity to gain wisdom.

 It’s worth noting incidentally that the comments about human nature being strangled, freedom eradicated, thought suppressed and life becoming extremely monotonous seem to have been taken straight from Fu Weici.

 • The copy I bought in Yanji came with a band around it advertising Haruki Murakami’s 1Q84, which had just been published in Chinese and which it says pays homage to Nineteen Eighty-four 向乔治 奥威尔 1984 致敬。

-• On a personal note, may I add that in the early 1960s I lived on Vicarage Road, Henley-on-Thames, where Orwell lived as a small boy with his mother and sister in 1907.
+• On a personal note, may I add that in the early 1960s I lived on Vicarage Road, Henley-on-Thames, where Orwell lived as a small boy with his mother and sister in 1904.
 Oh, and I regularly visit the Royal Free Hospital in Hampstead, opposite which is a cafe with a plaque that notes that it was once a bookshop in which Orwell worked in the early 1930s.
-It’s not a raffish, writerly sort of cafe either but part of a well-known chain – I don’t think George would be impressed.
-And speaking of the Royal Free, there’s a porter who works there whom I see every time I visit called Winston Smith.
+The report in the Telegraph assumes the portrait that formed part of the plaque was stolen, but a members-only posting (since deleted unfortunately) on the Orwell Society‘s website suggested that the damage was the result of bad weather rather than vandalism.
+I’m glad to report that it was repaired in 2014.
+It’s not a raffish, writerly sort of cafe I’m afraid, but part of a well-known chain – I don’t think George would have approved.
+And speaking of the Royal Free, there’s a porter who works there whom I see almost every time I visit called Winston Smith.